blinken/paradar/README.md

 ### Hardware

+**2020-05-03** Not too much to report recently: I'm mostly waiting for manufactured PCBs from PCBWay to arrive.
+They're making progress, which is good - but COVID-19 is causing huge delays.
+Assembled boards should ship soon - then I get to do a ton of testing!

 **2020-03-29** A lot of work this week to finalise assembly, fix bugs after feedback from the beta testers, and start the process of finding someone I can outsource the PCB manufacture to.
 To put together the first few boards I'm working with [PCBWay](https://www.pcbway.com/pcb-service.html) (click for some neat videos) in Shenzhen, China, who are a large PCB manufacturer and assembler - alongside a distributor in the UK to sell and source the devices.
 It's been a pretty straightforward experience working with them so far - most of the pain has been around sourcing parts, but we've settled on a final BOM that they say they can deliver.

 Obviously the massive global disruption from COVID-19 is causing a few headaches, mostly around shipping and delivery of parts - getting certain